gyanesh-iitmiimb/project2_tds_iit/happiness/README.md

 ## Data Description

-The report presents a dataset containing 2,363 rows of information related to various countries.
-It includes indicators such as the Life Ladder, GDP per capita (logged), social support, healthy life expectancy, freedom to make life choices, generosity, perceptions of corruption, and levels of positive and negative affect, with data spanning multiple years.
-This information is aimed at assessing overall well-being and quality of life across different nations.
+The report contains data on various well-being indicators across different countries, encompassing 2,363 rows.
+Each entry includes metrics such as the Life Ladder score, Log GDP per capita, social support, healthy life expectancy, freedom to make life choices, generosity, perceptions of corruption, and positive and negative affect, all categorized by country and year.
+This data is useful for analyzing the correlation between economic, social, and subjective well-being indicators globally.

 ## Numerical Columns

-The maximum correlations is found between columns Healthy life expectancy at birth and Log GDP per capita with a value of 0.832141994672286.The minimum correlation is between columns Perceptions of corruption and Freedom to make life choices with a value of -0.4741100714440944
+The maximum correlations is found between columns Log GDP per capita and Healthy life expectancy at birth with a value of 0.8321419946722857.The minimum correlation is between columns Perceptions of corruption and Freedom to make life choices with a value of -0.4741100714440944

-Outliers found in column {'Negative affect': 31, 'Log GDP per capita': 1, 'Social support': 48, 'Generosity': 39, 'Life Ladder': 2, 'Freedom to make life choices': 16, 'Healthy life expectancy at birth': 20, 'Perceptions of corruption': 194, 'Positive affect': 9}
+Outliers found in column {'Negative affect': 31, 'Social support': 48, 'Healthy life expectancy at birth': 20, 'Life Ladder': 2, 'Freedom to make life choices': 16, 'Log GDP per capita': 1, 'Positive affect': 9, 'Perceptions of corruption': 194, 'Generosity': 39}

-The most important features are Life Ladder, Log GDP per capita and Social support with feature importances of importance    0.563421
+The most important features are Life Ladder, Log GDP per capita and Perceptions of corruption with feature importances of importance    0.558361
-Name: Life Ladder, dtype: float64, importance    0.133942
+Name: Life Ladder, dtype: float64, importance    0.123434
-Name: Log GDP per capita, dtype: float64 and importance    0.09267
+Name: Log GDP per capita, dtype: float64 and importance    0.09385
-Name: Social support, dtype: float64 respectively
+Name: Perceptions of corruption, dtype: float64 respectively

 ## Text Columns